 Many celebrities are involved in different activist organizations, but it's usually a donation here and a charitable write-off there.
-Woody Harrelson, however, is a devoted environmental activist who has put his money where his mouth is.
-He's especially concerned about deforestation and has spent years doing whatever he can to stop it from happening.
-Sometimes he's lobbied for governmental change.
-However, even for a famous person with a wad of cash, it can be headache-inducing trying to effect change via politics.
+Woody Harrelson, however, is a devoted environmental activist with an image of a vegan who has put his money where his mouth is - his interests don't stop at vegan food.

 That's one reason Harrelson helped found Prairie Pulp and Paper.
 The name of the game is a sustainable paper made of 80 percent wheat straw waste.
 This special paper is named Step Forward Paper, and the business claims that every two boxes of it used in place of standard office paper save an entire tree.

 When talking about what led to their big break, most actors will talk about the mentors they've had, the acting techniques they've learned, and the roles that propelled them to prominence.

 Specifically, he was always blowing his nose and had been covered in acne for years.
 And then a random woman on his bus took one look at him and diagnosed him as lactose-intolerant.
 She swore that if he quit dairy entirely, his nose and face would clear up in about three days.

 Harrelson was skeptical, but once he tried it, his face cleared up entirely.
-At the age of 24, Harrelson looked like a new man, just in time to be cast in his breakout role in Cheers.
+At age 24, Harrelson looked like a new man, just in time to be cast in his breakout role in Cheers.

 The actor appeared in “One Day A Week,” a short, environmental film — narrated by McCartney himself — explaining the meat industry’s impact on the planet.
 And he continuously talks about the physical benefits of going vegan.

 In addition to avoiding dairy (he's still listening to the advice of the kindly young lady from the bus, all these decades later), Woody Harrelson is a hardcore vegan.
 While this is easy enough to manage in his day-to-day life, it presents some interesting challenges for bringing his onscreen characters to life.